gazebosim/gz-sim/tutorials/migration_model_api.md

 Classic | Ignition
 -- | --
-GetJointController | Use this system: `ignition::gazebo::systems::JointController`
+GetJointController | Use this system: `gz::sim::systems::JointController`
 GetNearestEntityBelow | Requires a system PlaceOnEntity | Involves Requires a system PlaceOnNearestEntityBelow | Requires a system